osrf/collision-benchmark/README.md

 The test can also be set to save all the failure cases to *.world* files, which can be opened for inspection at a later point.
-The default is to not write any files.
+However the default is to not write any files.

 To run the test: